 And hurt my brother.

-Laertes forgives him––publicly––then ignominiously stabs him with a poisoned fencing sword in the final act.
+Laertes forgives him––publicly––then stabs him with a poisoned fencing sword in the final act.

 “Plausible deniability” aside, Oxford was well aware that Cecil would continue to do everything within his power to destroy his theater, if not now, then later, and if not the theater, then certainly his plays, in particular those that portray him or any member of the Cecil family in a negative light.
 (Polonius was his father, Volumnia was his mother, Goneril and Regan were his nieces.)
 If the Court community had any reservations on this point, they must have been swept away on June 24, 1604, when Cecil, under the impression that Oxford had just died, had Southampton arrested and his papers searched.
-We need no confirming “evidence” that, by then, copies of everything that mattered had been safely stowed with the Earl of Pembroke.
+We need no confirming “evidence” that, by then, copies of everything that mattered had been safely stowed with his last and in many ways most important patron, the third Earl of Pembroke.